9th8/up-to-date-real-world-haskell/23-gui-programming-with-gtk2hs.md

 call `cancelChild`, passing along the thread ID.
 Finally, we call `windowPresent` to show the status window.

-In `childTasks`, we display a message saying that we\'re starting the thread.
+In `childTasks`, we display a message saying that we're starting the thread.
 Then we call the actual worker function, passing `updateLabel` as the function to use for displaying status messages.
 Note that a command-line version of the program could pass `putStrLn` here.